AlibabaCloudDocs/ros/intl.en-US/Resource Types/PrivateLink/ALIYUN::PrivateLink::VpcEndpointServiceAttachment.md

 -   ResourceId: the ID of the service resource.
 -   ServiceId: the ID of the endpoint service that is associated with the endpoint.
+-   ResourceType: the type of the service resource.

 ## Examples